 Your son/daughter's own circumstances, personality and choice of course or university will all impact upon their accommodation preference.
-At Southampton Solent University we're keen to ensure that all our student residences provide a home from home, with an unbeatable atmosphere and real sense of community.
+At Southampton Solent University we're keen to ensure that all our student residences provide a home from home.

 Where will my son/daughter live?

 The majority of our new students choose to live in one of the University's student residences in their first year and most of our residences are set aside for new undergraduates.

 Built in the 1990s, our six student residences are not only contemporary, clean and comfortable, they're also great places to work, relax, socialise and meet new friends.
 All University-owned residences benefit from supportive, but not intrusive, management and on-site security.